gaushh/covid_relief_assistant/readme.md

 I am not deploying this chatbot because of bandwidth constraint, monetary constraint and lack of a proper platform.
 You are welcome to improve the bot or build upon this bot by taking it as a baseline.

 If you're an NGO and need help deploying this/such assistant on your platform (website/app), feel free to contact me at gsharma14497@gmail.com.
-I cant work on it in my spare time free of cost.
+I can work on it in my spare time free of cost.